SCC-C6437N - Soundbar SAMSUNG - Free user manual and instructions

 IRIS

-The IRIS menu is useful if you set to adjust the intensity of radiation incoming to the camera.
+The IRIS menu is useful if you want to adjust the intensity of radiation entering the camera.

-- ALC: Adjust the open and close of the iris.
+- ALC: Adjust the opening and closing of the iris.

-set to , you can specify the BLC area.
+- BLC: When set to ON, you can specify the BLC area.

 ■ The overall brightness target of a camera will be set to ALC level 0, while the iris can be adjusted manually.